ekggg/getting-started/README.md

 **The final zip**

 Once you feel good about your source files, settings, assets, and manifest file; it's time to wrap them all up into one.
-If you're using this getting started repo, feel free to run `npm run zip-up` and we will automatically create a zip file for you.
-Otherwise feel free to use your own favorite zipping software.
+Feel free to use your own favorite zipping software.
 Just ensure all files referenced in the manifest are located in the zip in the referenced locations.

 Once you have this final zip file head on over the [EKG.gg][ekg] itself, go to the developer portal, and either update an existing widget of yours or create a